NeetishPathak/SYSTEM-PROJECTS/README.md

 # SYSTEM-PROJECTS
-This repository has all the projects in the OS and system development domain
+This repository has all the projects in the OS, Networking and system tools development Primalrily, the development is done in C/C++